T-Fei-Technologies/gta-stores/README.md

 - TailwindCSS 3.3.5
 - DaisyUI 4.4.6
 - Svelte Hero Icons 5.0.0
-- Theme Change 2.5.0
+- Theme Change 2.5.0 (Might remove as it doesn't seem like it'll get much use after all)

-All data from app settings is saved to local storage, so it will persist between sessions, but not if the user clears their cache.

 ### Running Locally
-It's a straight-up SvelteKit out-of-the-box app, so just clone the repo, run `npm install` and `npm run dev` to get it running locally.
+It's a straight-up SvelteKit out-of-the-box app, so just clone the repo, run `npm install` and `npm run dev` to get it running locally or your flavor of package management.
+I'm using pnpm myself.